BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_racer_lessons_home/01/index.md

 <img src="fig-01_11.png" alt="fig-01_01" style="zoom:60%;" class="image center" />

 *Text-based* coding requires that every command in the code to be typed out explicitly.
-The commands need to be spelled correctly and are case-sensitive (capitals and lower-case matters!).
-This style is the popular method used within the software industry.
+The commands need to be spelled correctly and are case-sensitive (capitals and lower-case matter!).
+This style is the popular method used by software programmers (video game, website developers, app developers, etc.) in the real world.
+See below for an example of what it looks like.

-Typically, we recommend block-based coding for ages 8-11 and text-based coding for ages 12 and up.
-In our classes, we start younger students (ages 8-11) with block-based and eventually graduate them to text-based coding as they gain experience.

 <p align="center" markdown = "1">
     Text-Based Code
 </p>

 ```c
 void setup()